 The ticket discount and Priority Card are just the starting point.
 Disneyland Paris has put a fair amount of effort into making the resort broadly accessible, and it's worth knowing what else is available before you visit.

 All Disney Hotels have specially adapted accessible rooms available, though these are subject to availability and it's worth requesting one at the time of booking rather than hoping for the best on arrival.
-Manual wheelchairs can be hired inside each park at the Wheelchair and Stroller Rental point.
-They can't be pre-booked, so availability isn't guaranteed.
-Guests travelling with assistance dogs are welcome in the parks, though you'll need to have up-to-date travel documentation with you - including proof of vaccination and evidence that the animal is a registered assistance dog.
+Manual wheelchairs can be hired inside each park at the Wheelchair and Stroller Rental point - they can't be pre-booked, so availability isn't guaranteed.
+Guests travelling with assistance dogs are welcome in the parks, though you'll need up-to-date travel documentation with you, including proof of vaccination and evidence that the animal is a registered assistance dog.
 These documents will be checked at hotel check-in and at park entrances.

 For guests on the autism spectrum, Disneyland Paris produces a dedicated accessibility guide that rates each attraction for sensory factors - noise, darkness, sudden movements, and so on.
 It's available on their website and is very helpful for planning your day before you arrive.
 There's also the AudioSpot app for visually impaired guests, which provides audio descriptions of attractions and restaurants.

 Disneyland Paris is, by theme park standards, one of the more thoughtfully accessible parks in Europe.
-The 25% discount for both the disabled guest and a companion makes a real difference to the overall cost of a trip - however, it does not apply to hotels.
-If you're eligible, this is a great benefit from Disneyland Paris and well worth taking advantage of.
+The 25% discount for both the disabled guest and a companion makes a real difference to the overall cost of a trip.
+However, it does not apply to hotels - park tickets only.
+If you're eligible, it's a benefit well worth taking advantage of.

-Click here to explore Disneyland Paris tickets >
+Click here to explore discounted Disneyland Paris tickets >

 Disneyland Paris Offers & Deals

 Find the latest Disneyland Paris offers on this Disney Holidays deals page or the DisneylandParis.com homepage.
-If there's no deal or discount for the dates you're looking to visit Disneyland Paris, the best way to find the cheapest nights is using the Disneyland Paris Price Estimate Calendar.
-It's a very helpful tool for clearly seeing prices across the date ranges you want to visit.
+If there's no deal or discount for the dates you're looking to visit, the best way to find the cheapest nights is using the Disneyland Paris Price Estimate Calendar - a very helpful tool for clearly seeing prices across the date ranges you want to visit.
 Click here to use the Disneyland Paris Price Estimate Calendar.

 Disneyland Paris Booking Guide

 For a hotel and ticket package, book your stay through DisneylandParis.com by clicking here and arrange your transport separately.
-If you want to book a package that includes transport (for example, ferry crossing, Eurostar etc) book your stay through Disney Holidays UK by clicking here.
+If you want a package that includes transport (such as Eurostar from London St Pancras to Lille, with an onward TGV to Marne-la-Vallée-Chessy), book through Disney Holidays UK by clicking here.

-Click here to search for Disneyland Paris hotel+ticket package offers >
+Click here to search for Disneyland Paris hotel and ticket package offers >

-Click here to search for Disneyland Paris transport+hotel+ticket package offers >
+Click here to search for Disneyland Paris transport, hotel and ticket package offers >